-If additional capital is not available to us, we would be forced to delay, reduce or eliminate our product development programs or commercialization efforts and we may breach our financial covenants.
+If additional capital is not available to us, we would be forced to delay, reduce or eliminate our product development programs or commercialization efforts and we may breach our financial covenants. \

-- We will need to raise additional capital to: - fund our operations and clinical trials; - continue our research and development efforts; and - commercialize our product candidates, if any such candidates receive regulatory approval for commercial sale.
+We will need to raise additional capital to:

+- fund our operations and clinical trials; - continue our research and development efforts; and - · commercialize our product candidates, if any such candidates receive regulatory approval for commercial sale.

-As of March 31, 2009, we had \$237.7 million in cash and cash equivalents and short-term and long-term marketable securities, which included investments held by SEI of \$12.6 million and restricted cash and investments of \$4.9 million.
-We anticipate that our current cash and cash equivalents, short-term and long-term marketable securities, investments held by SEI, funds available under the Facility Agreement with the Deerfield Entities, and other funding that we expect to receive from collaborators, which assumes a moderate level of business development activity, will enable us to maintain our operations for a period of at least 12 months following the filing date of this report.
-Our goal is to be able to operate independently of the capital markets for a substantial period of time.
+As of March 31, 2010, we had \$168.5 million in cash and cash equivalents and short-term and long-term marketable securities, which included restricted cash and investments of \$6.4 million.
+We anticipate that our current cash and cash equivalents, short-term and long-term marketable securities and funding that we expect to receive from collaborators, which includes anticipated cash from additional business development activity, will enable us to maintain our operations for a period of at least 12 months following the filing date of this report.
 However, our future capital requirements will be substantial and will depend on many factors that may require us to use available capital resources significantly earlier than we currently anticipate.
 These factors include: